gretaegan/MS1-flightschool/README.md

 and draw the eye.

 ### Layout

-The website is a simple, single scrolling page design that contains links to the different sections of the page.
+* The website is a simple, single scrolling page design that contains links to the different sections of the page.
   My intention was to keep the website as simple and clear as possible.

-I used to Bootstrap grid system to provide the layout of the website and to ensure responsiveness.
+* I used to Bootstrap grid system to provide the layout of the website and to ensure responsiveness.

-The navigation bar at the top of the page is fixed and, on smaller screen sizes, becomes a data toggler button to prevent cluttering the screen.
+* The navigation bar at the top of the page is fixed and, on smaller screen sizes, becomes a data toggler button to prevent cluttering the screen.

+* The About Us section is straightforward and the first key piece of information text on the page.
+It clearly describes the school and its facilities.
+I have used icons and headings to provide simple and clear information.

+* The Training and Requirements section is set beside two images showing the aircraft the school offer.
+The information provided describes to the user what Integrated
+  Flight training is and what you need to apply to the course.

+* The Testamonials section is set against a navy background to add interest and style to the page.
+I have used 3 graduates stories and addded what airline they now fly for to motivate and inspire the user.

+* The Contact section is a simple Bootstrap contact form with instructions to leave a message with any relevant information and the team will respond shortly.

 ### Colors
-I kept to a cool palatte of blues:
+* I kept to a cool palatte of blues:

-* a dark navy (#071337) and
+  -a dark navy (#071337) and
-* a teal(00cccc).
+-a teal(00cccc).

-My hero-text was kept to a simple off-white color(#fafafa) so that it was still readable  without distracting from the hero image of the two pilots flying the Boeing737-800.
+* My hero-text was kept to a simple off-white color(#fafafa) so that it was still readable  without distracting from the hero image of the two pilots flying the Boeing737-800.

-The horizontal rule is the teal color to add detail and attention to the headings.
+* The horizontal rule is the teal color to add detail and attention to the headings.

 ### Overall Feel

 The most important thing was that the website conveyed professionalism as it is what you would want and expect from a company that trains pilots.
 I am satisfied that this has been achieved with the color scheme, layout of the website and images I have chosen to use.